This course can be tailored to your needs for private, onsite delivery at your location.

 21.00 PMP/PgMP Technical PDUs

-This four-day information security training course teaches security professionals how to identify business requirements and turn those requirements into a highly functional, cost-effective information security management system.
+This three-day information security training course teaches security professionals how to identify business requirements and turn those requirements into a highly functional, cost-effective information security management system.
 Led by an expert instructor, you will dive into the intricacies of managed security solutions.
 Examination of actual security incidents and real-word scenarios are used to understand how to apply those solutions and how to discover shortcomings within existing solutions.

 One of the greatest weaknesses many organizations have is their inability to identify and respond to security incidents.
 While learning how to avoid incidents, we will teach you how effective monitoring tools are used in concert with pre-planned security response solutions.
 Learn to trigger actions that minimize both immediate and long-term impacts of any security incident.
 Designed to teach security experts the business processes required to effectively govern a corporate security program, this course also teaches managers how to use information gathered through security technology tools such as an IPS, Firewall, or SIEM, to develop appropriate and timely responses to a security breach.